 Americans read about the brutal fighting in China, but the United States lacked both the will and the military power to oppose the Japanese invasion.
 After the gut-wrenching carnage of World War I, many Americans retreated toward isolationism by opposing any involvement in the conflagrations burning in Europe and Asia.
 And even if Americans wished to intervene, their military was lacking.
 The Japanese army was a technologically advanced force consisting of 4,100,000 men and 900,000 Chinese collaborators—and that was in China alone.
 The Japanese military was armed with modern rifles, artillery, armor, and aircraft.
 By 1940, the Japanese navy was the third-largest and among the most technologically advanced in the world.

 Still, Chinese Nationalists lobbied Washington for aid.
 Chiang Kai-shek’s wife, Soong May-ling—known to the American public as Madame Chiang—led the effort.
 Born into a wealthy Chinese merchant family in 1898, Madame Chiang spent much of her childhood in the United States and graduated from Wellesley College in 1917 with a major in English literature.
 In contrast to her gruff husband, Madame Chiang was charming and able to use her knowledge of American culture and values to garner support for her husband and his government.
-But while the United States denounced Japanese aggression, it took no action.
+But while the United States denounced Japanese aggression, it took no action during the 1930s.